-Lindsey Graham to lead group of senators to White House for immigration reform talks: source
+Lindsey Graham to lead group of senators to White House for immigration reform talks

-EXCLUSIVE: Top Republican senators, led by Sen. Lindsey Graham, R-S.C., plan to meet Thursday at the White House with President Trump to discuss a possible comprehensive immigration reform deal in case the Supreme Court strikes down an Obama-era ruling shielding illegal immigrants from deportation, a source familiar with negotiations told Fox News -- a push likely to revive concerns among Trump’s base of an election-year “amnesty” push.
+EXCLUSIVE: Top Republican senators, led by Sen. Lindsey Graham, R-S.C., plan to meet Thursday at the White House with President Trump to discuss a possible comprehensive immigration reform deal in case the Supreme Court strikes down an Obama-era ruling shielding illegal immigrants from deportation, Fox News has learned -- a push likely to revive concerns among Trump’s base of an election-year “amnesty” push.

-The lawmakers are set to meet with Trump around noon to discuss legislation that would be pushed should the top court strike down the Deferred Action for Childhood Arrivals (DACA) executive order, the source said.
+The lawmakers are set to meet with Trump around noon to discuss legislation that would be pushed should the top court strike down the Deferred Action for Childhood Arrivals (DACA) executive order, a source familiar with the negotiations said.
 A decision on DACA is expected in June.
 The Republicans are said to include Sens.
 Ted Cruz, R-Texas; Kevin Cramer, R-N.D.; Tom Cotton, R-Ark.; Martha McSally, R-Ariz.; Mike Lee, R-Utah; Ron Johnson, R-Wis.; Thom Tillis, R-N.C. and David Perdue, R-Ga.

 SANCTUARY CITIES MAKE ARRESTING CRIMINAL ILLEGAL IMMIGRANTS HARDER, PUT OFFICERS AT RISK: DHS WATCHDOG